 The world is amazingly interdependent on crop diversity.
 All countries rely on crop diversity that is found and originated in countries in other parts of the world.
 Check out the interactive map to see how crop diversity is of great importance to absolutely all countries.
 This interdependence is the reason why every country should support the Crop Trust in efforts to conserve and make available crop diversity, forever.

-Supporting the Endowment Fund is a one-off, environmental impact investment, generating annual social and economic returns far into the future.
+Supporting the Endowment Fund is an environmental impact investment, generating annual social and economic returns far into the future.
 Any government donation will allow access to the governance structure of the Crop Trust through an invitation to the Donors’ Council.

-Proposed goal 2.
-End hunger, achieve food security and improved nutrition, and promote sustainable agriculture
+Goal 2.
+End hunger, achieve food security and improved nutrition, and promote sustainable agriculture:

-2.5 by 2020 maintain genetic diversity of seeds, cultivated plants, farmed and domesticated animals and their related wild species, including through soundly managed and diversified seed and plant banks at national, regional and international levels, and ensure access to and fair and equitable sharing of benefits arising from the utilization of genetic resources and associated traditional knowledge as internationally agreed.
+By 2020 maintain the genetic diversity of seeds, cultivated plants and farmed and domesticated animals and their related wild species, including through soundly managed and diversified seed and plant banks at the national, regional and international levels, and promote access to and fair and equitable sharing of benefits arising from the utilization of genetic resources and associated traditional knowledge, as internationally agreed.